topcoder-platform/groups-api/README.md

 - roles: the roles of the user in the group
 - createdAt: the created at date string
 - createdBy: the created by user id

+## Swagger UI

+- the swagger UI may be browsed at `http://localhost:3000/groups/docs`